lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 -------------------------

 Generally, the order in which the different strategies were defined in the config does not matter.
-In a first steps, all the thresholding strategies are applied.
+In a first step, all the thresholding strategies are applied.
 In the next step, all other strategies are applied in parallel.

 .. note:: Note that different taskes can also be combined.
 E.g. you can use predictions
-          from "YOUR_IMAGE_CLASSIFICATION_TASK" for one strategy combined with predictions from "YOUR_OBJECT_DETECTION_TASK" from another strategy.
+          from "my_weather_classification_task" for one strategy combined with predictions from "my_object_detection_task" from another strategy.

 The Lightly optimizer tries to fulfil all strategies as good as possible.
 **Potential reasons why your objectives were not satisfied:**